As you journey through the pages of this manifesto, I will be introducing you to some novel concepts that may be unfamiliar.

 In an age where everyone seems to be playing the self-serving short-term game of manipulating attention, we go the other way, recognizing that to attract and build an audience for the long term, we need to earn trust and attention first.

-Relationship-building is at the heart of Tiny Worlds.
+Relationship-building is at the heart of Tiny Digital Worlds.

-This quadrilogy lays the foundations of Tiny Worlds, on which we’ll continue to explore and build together.
+This quadrilogy lays the foundations of Tiny Digital Worlds, which we’ll continue exploring and building together.

 - Part I: The Old Way